-Intuitively, this theorem indicates that one can acquire a robust action value given certain policy and uncertainty set if the discount factor $\gamma$ and the coefficient in the uncertainty set $\alpha$ are properly set, which is satisfied in the practical implementations.

-For the policy improvement procedure, all existing techniques (e.g. policy gradient methods) can be adopted to improve the current policy.
-By iterating the policy evaluation and improvement cycle, the policy will eventually converge to an equilibrium between optimality and robustness.

-A practical concern on this algorithm is that calculating USR-RBE requires the knowledge of the transition model $P(s'|s, a; \bar{w})$.
-This naturally applies to model-based RL, as model-based RL learns a point estimate of the transition model $P(s'|s, a; \bar{w})$ by maximum likelihood approaches~\citep{kegl2021modelbased}.
-For model-free RL, we choose to construct a local transition model with mean and covariance as parameters only (cf. comments in Section \ref{sec:conclusion}).
-Specifically, suppose one can access a triple (state $s$, action $a$ and next state $x$) from the experience replay buffer, a local transition model $P(s'|s,a;\bar{w})$ is constructed as a Gaussian distribution with mean $x$ and covariance $\Sigma$ (with $\Sigma$ being a hyperparameter), i.e., the nominal parameter $\bar{w}$ consists of $(x, \Sigma)$.
+A practical concern on this algorithm is that calculating USR-RBE requires knowledge of the transition model $P(s'|s, a; \bar{w})$.
+This naturally applies to model-based RL, as model-based RL learns a point estimate of the transition model $P(s'|s, a; \bar{w})$ by maximum likelihood approaches~\citep{kegl2021modelbaseda}.
+For model-free RL, we choose to construct a local Gaussian model with mean as parameters inspired by previous work~\citep{nguyen-tuong2009model}.
+Specifically, suppose that one can access a triple (state $s$, action $a$ and next state $x$) from the experience replay buffer, then a local transition model $P(s'|s,a;\bar{w})$ can be modelled as a Gaussian distribution with mean $x$ and covariance $\Sigma$ (with $\Sigma$ being a hyperparameter), i.e., the nominal parameter $\bar{w}$ consists of $(x, \Sigma)$.
 With this local transition model, we now have the full knowledge of $P(s'|s,a;\bar{w})$ and $\nabla_wP(s'|s,a;\bar{w})$, which allows us to calculate the RHS of Equation \ref{eq:l2_usr}.
 To further approximate the integral calculation in Equation \ref{eq:l2_usr}, we sample $M$ points $\{s'_1, s'_2, ..., s'_M\}$ from the local transition model $P(s'|s,a;\bar{w})$ and use them to approximate the target action value by $Q^{\pi}(s, a) \approx r(s, a) + \gamma \sum_{i=1}^M \Big[ V^{\pi}(s'_i) - \alpha \| \nabla_w P(s'_i|s,a;\bar{w})V^{\pi}(s_i)\|_2 / P(s'_i|s,a;\bar{w}) \Big]$, where $\bar{w}=(x, \Sigma)$.
-With this approximated target value, the Bellman operator is guaranteed to converge to the robust value of the current policy $\pi$.
-Policy improvement can be further applied to learn a more robust policy.
-We explain how to incorporate USR-RBE into a classic RL algorithm Soft Actor Critic (SAC)~\citep{haarnoja2018soft} in Appendix~\ref{sec:algorithm_on_incorporating_usr_into_sac}.
+With this approximation, the Bellman operator is guaranteed to converge to the robust value, and policy improvement is applied to robustly optimize the policy.
+We explain how to incorporate USR-RBE into a classic RL algorithm called Soft Actor Critic (SAC)~\citep{haarnoja2018softa} in Appendix~\ref{sec:algorithm_on_incorporating_usr_into_sac}.